How to open a zero waste shop in the UK / US

 You can contact us today via our dedicated zero waste products wholesale page.
 Ask for a brochure and quote “NEWSTOREBLOG” for a 10% discount on your first order.

-How to take payments in your store
+How to take payments in your waste free store

 Once you are set up, you’ll need a way to accept payments as nowadays most people have ditched cash in favour of credit cards and Apple pay.